Introduction to splines2

 The R package splines2 is intended to be a

-comprehensive, efficient supplement to the base package
+user-friendly supplementary package to the base package

 splines.
-It provides functions constructing a variety
+It provides functions to construct a variety

 of regression spline basis functions that are not available from